 To make rice cooker cumin rice, you need the following items:

-- Rice- I use Basmati rice for this cumin rice rice cooker recipe for its aroma and fluffy texture, but any long-grain rice can be used.
-Usually, I prefer to soak the rice before cooking, but for this recipe, I use unsoaked rice.
+- Rice - I use Basmati rice for this rice cooker recipe for its aroma and fluffy texture, but any long-grain rice can be used.
+Usually, I prefer to soak the rice before cooking, but I use unsoaked rice in this recipe.

-- Cumin seeds - Add aroma and aids digestion.
+- Cumin seeds - Add aroma and aid digestion.

 - Salt - As per taste.